KG700/explore-space/README.md

 ### Future Improvements
 #### Code Improvements
 - To avoid duplicating code across components for specific spaceship types (rockets / dragons), refactor state to store both rockets and dragons in the same object.
 Will need to customise the key-values that are stored since rocket and dragons contain different types of details.
 To create list view, filter on rocket/dragon, and to display details view, filter on id.
 This will make the code slimmer, more DRY and more scalable.
+- Replace type 'any' with specific type definitions
+- Add router application so url updates with /rockets or /dragons when selected.

 #### Design Improvements
+- Add a logo
+- Add a favicon

 #### Test Improvements